wkguoKBR/Guides/matlab_docker_microservice_guide.md

    Then, select `Try Out` on the sidebar.
 Click `Get Test Key` to obtain an access token and expand the `POST` operation.
 Fill in the request body, click `Execute`, and get back a response to our request!

+## Potential Issues

+1) **500 Internal Server Error**

+   One documented issue is that you may encounter a 500 Internal Server Error when sending in a POST request to the API or equivalently a 500 UnableToInitCTF error if testing out the microservice locally.
+The easiest fix is to generate an entirely new deployable code archive and docker image (redo Steps 1.2-1.3) to replace your original copies.

 ## Resources

 ### 1. Create Microservice Docker Image in MATLAB